rcarver/config/doc/PATTERNS.md

       end
     end

-The calling API has one method, plus helpers.
+The cal API has one method, plus helpers.

   * `add` Pass the class of a pattern and receive a block with an instance of the class.
-  * `Config::Patterns` any helpers are available as well (such as `file`).
+  * `Config::Patterns` any helpers are available.

 ### Manipulation